TKoscik/nimg_core/pipelines/getopts_commands.md

 ### If a variable has more than one item, create an array and index by position

 ```
-  In the above example, we have a variable $somevaraible, with three values:
+  In the above example, we have a variable $somevariable, with three values:
     input1
     input2
     input3